CUC Event on ‘The Bishop and Christian Unity: An Ecumenical Vademecum’

 Tuesday 19th October, 6pm

-The Commission is planning a further free Zoom event that is open to all on Tuesday 19th October, probably at 6pm.
+The Commission is holding a further free Zoom event that is open to all on Tuesday 19th October at 6pm.
 It will be about the recent important publication by the Pontifical Council for Promoting Christian Unity, ‘The Bishop and Christian Unity: An Ecumenical Vademecum’ (you can view the publication here: 2020 12 04 Vademecum online).

 The document is published with the blessing of Pope Francis, and offers useful recommendations for promoting the involvement of dioceses in the ecumenical movement under the guidance of their pastors and inspired by the Catholic principles of ecumenism.